The conical stone monument

 The tower stands 50 feet high and 38 feet in diameter, and was largely rebuilt in 1887 after a slip.
 This work was done by Stewart Porter of Cuttlehaugh, who was an apprentice to Robert Dinnie.

-The conical stone monument can be seen from far off and it’s about 45-minute walk (3 kilometres) from House of Mark.
+The conical stone monument can be seen from far off and it is about a 45-minute walk (3 kilometres) from House of Mark.